 I opted for the short Inca trail hike, which is a two-day, one-night affair.
 The rationale was simple.
 I only had a short period of time to explore Peru and wanted to see more of the country.
 I also didn’t want to pack for a trek but I enjoyed hiking and wanted to challenge myself in some capacity.

-To read about my experience on the Short Inca Trail and to learn more about other hiking options like The Salkantay Trek and full, four-day Inca Trail pilgrimage read my artcile below.
+Read about my experience on the Short Inca Trail and learn about other hiking options like The Salkantay Trek and full, four-day Inca Trail.

 ARRIVING AT MACHU PICCHU

 Most hiking options bring hikers through the Sun Gate.
 It’s here that it becomes clear to see why Machu Picchu was called The Lost City of the Incas.
 It’s a thirty-minute (luckily downhill) walk to the ruins.
 For any hiker it’s the ultimate goal as it’s the first chance to see Machu Picchu.